Skip to main content

 The Salt Lake Community College (SLCC) Law Enforcement Academy (LEA) is an authorized satellite academy of the Utah Peace Officer Standards and Training (POST).
 The academy is overseen and regulated by Utah POST providing satellite academies with the same learning objectives and training.
 Graduating students will receive certification as a Utah Peace Officer as defined in Utah Code Annotated 53-13-101(2).
 Please visit Utah Department of Public Safety for additional information.

 The SLCC satellite academy is for those who wish to gain a Law Enforcement Officer certification as a self-sponsored student by attending two training modules as a SLCC student.
-The courses must be taken in order for certification: CJ 1910 Special Function Officer (SFO) Module 1, followed by CJ 1920 Law Enforcement Officer (LEO) Module 2.
+The courses must be taken in order for certification: CJ 1910 Special Function Officer (SFO) Module 1, followed by CJ 1920 Law Enforcement Officer (LEO) Module 2 (Must be 19 to graduate SFO and 21 to graduate LEO).

 FAQs